-- 9.1 The minutes of the Quality Committee meetings shall be formally recorded by the Trust's Committee Secretary. - 9.2 An assurance report will be provided to the next meeting of the Trust Board and the full will be made available to board members via the intranet.
-The emphasis of the report will be to highlight the strategic and corporate risks associated with items considered by the Quality Committee and provide assurance to the Trust Board relative to the mitigation.
-This report will be given to the Trust Board four to six times a year, depending on how often the Quality Committee meets throughout the year. - 9.3 The Quality Committee will receive a report from each of its sub-committees (Clinical Quality, Safety and Effectiveness Committee, Learning from Experience Group and Risk Compliance and Assurance Group) at least four times a year.
-The reports will provide assurance on the areas covered within the terms of reference of the sub-committees and annual work programmes, including identifying areas of good practice and any gaps in assurance together with action being taken to address these. - 9.4 The Chair of the Quality Committee shall draw the attention of the Board to any issues that require disclosure to the full Board or that require executive action; - 9.5 The Quality Committee will annually monitor the effectiveness of the committee.
-A report will be prepared by the Chair and the Director of Health Promotion and Quality and submitted to the next meeting of the Audit Committee and then to the Trust Board, highlighting areas of good practice as well as any shortfall in assurance and the action to be taken to address this. - 9.6 Responsibility for monitoring action to be taken rests with the Director of Health Promotion and Quality.
+- 9.1 The minutes of the Quality Governance Committee meetings shall be formally recorded by the Trust's Committee Secretary. - 9.2 An assurance report will be provided to the next meeting of the Trust Board.
+The emphasis of the report will be to highlight the strategic and corporate risks associated with items considered by the Quality Governance Committee and provide assurance to the Trust Board relative to the mitigation.
+This report will be given to the Trust Board four times a year.

-10.1 Secretarial support will be provided by the Trust's Committee Secretary and will include the agreement of the agenda with the Chair of the Quality Committee and attendees and collation of papers, taking minutes and keeping a formal record of matters arising and issues carried forward.
+- 9.3 The Quality Governance Committee will receive a report from the Clinical Safety, Development and Effectiveness Committee four times a year.
+The reports will provide assurance on the areas covered within the terms of reference of the committee and annual work programmes, including identifying areas of good practice and any gaps in assurance together with action being taken to address these. - 9.4 The Chair of the Quality Governance Committee shall draw the attention of the Board to any issues that require disclosure to the full Board or that require executive action. - 9.5 The Quality Governance Committee will annually monitor the effectiveness of the committee.
+A report will be prepared by the Chair and the Director of Nursing and Quality and submitted to the next meeting of the Audit Committee and then to the Trust Board, highlighting areas of good practice as well as any shortfall in assurance and the action to be taken to address this. - 9.6 Responsibility for monitoring action to be taken rests with the Director of Nursing and Quality.

-- 10.2 Agenda items shall be forwarded to the Committee Secretary six days before the date of the committee meeting. - 10.3 The draft minutes and action points will be available to Committee members within four weeks of the meeting. - 10.4 Papers will be tabled at the discretion of the Chair of the Quality Committee.
+- 10.1 Secretarial support will be provided by the Trust's Committee Secretary and will include the agreement of the agenda with the Chair of the Quality Governance Committee and attendees and collation of papers, taking minutes and keeping a formal record of matters arising and issues carried forward. - Agenda items shall be forwarded to the Committee Secretary two weeks before the date of the committee meeting. - 10.3 The draft minutes and action points will be available to Committee members within four weeks of the meeting. - 10.4 Papers will be tabled at the discretion of the Chair of the Quality Governance Committee.